 – Introduction (project overview, target audience, and purpose): The DCO is the ideal document to refer to all elements of the Course Design Plan.
 Cover all you know about your learners.
 Their capability, their preference, and their current performance level.
 Write down in single sentences, the goal of the course and the learning objectives.
 The most important part of this introduction is to identify the performance gap.
 Organize your content using this format.

 – Course Structure (description, course outline, course flowchart, the estimated number of screens and course-learner contact time): Use these topics to organize your course.
 Make sure you are clear on the content for each section.
 This is an important place to begin course development.
 Your SME’s will contribute in this part of the course design.
 Use different colors to mark the outline.

 The learning taxonomy is best illustrated as follows:

 – Module (grouping of lessons)

 – Topics (Enabling Learning Objectives)

-Understanding Learning Objectives Learning objectives (LO) define the KSA (knowledge, skills and attitudes) your learners will achieve after completing the course.
+Learning objectives (LO) define the KSA (knowledge, skills, and attitudes) your learners will achieve after completing the course.
 There are two types of learning objective.
 Terminal Learning Objectives (TLOs) are the objectives for LESSONS and are a statement of the course developer’s expectations of the Learner’s performance at the end of a specific module.
 The flowchart below shows how the objectives sequence:

 - The second screen is the Module Menu – The Module Menu provides a list of options including the Module Lesson, Module Summary, and Comprehensive Knowledge Check.
 Providing course navigation allows learners to stay “grounded” in the module.
 They are able to monitor their progress better.